direnv/direnv/README.md

 ## Usage

-In some target folder, create an ".envrc" file and add some export(1) directives in it.
+In some target folder, create a ".envrc" file and add some export(1) directives in it.

-Note that the contents of the `.envrc` file must be valid bash syntax, despite what shell you may be using.
+Note that the contents of the `.envrc` file must be valid bash syntax, regardless of the shell you are using.
 This is because direnv always executes the `.envrc` with bash (a sort of lowest common denominator of UNIX shells) so that direnv can work across shells.
 If you try to use some syntax that doesn't work in bash (like zsh's